126013012-maker/Enhancing-HR-Decision-Making-and-Tax-Planning-through-Income-Prediction-Model/README.md

 - Predict income category: `<=50` or `>50K`
 - Uses Logistic Regression with preprocessing pipeline
-- Simple and interactive interface (Gradio or Flask)
+- Simple and interactive interface (Gradio)
 - Cleaned and processed Adult dataset (`adult 3.csv`)
 - Ready for deployment and future enhancements